josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/📰_how_to_report_without_overclaiming.md

 Avoid:

 - treating actor claims as findings;
 - converting suspicion into certainty;
 - treating `📣 actor-claimed` as an attribution confidence level;
 - treating timing as causation;
 - treating target selection as attribution;
 - counting repeated articles as independent corroboration;
 - treating political branding as technical authorship;
 - treating a familiar alias as proof of operator continuity;
 - treating technical similarity as proof of one operator;
 - treating a common operator as proof of one customer;
+- treating payment as proof of complete operational control;
+- treating lack of complete control as proof there was no commissioning relationship;
+- treating **worked for**, **paid by**, **tasked by**, **directed by** and **controlled by** as synonyms;
 - treating a criminal operator as proof there is no later state customer;
 - treating a criminal operator as proof there is a state customer;
 - treating state affiliation as state direction;
 - using **proxy** without defining the evidenced relationship;
 - using **Iran-linked** without explaining the link;
 - treating a shared provider as proof of a shared attacker;
 - treating a recurring pattern as proof of one coordinated campaign;
 - treating pattern confidence as attribution confidence;
+- reporting an audience or legitimacy hypothesis as an established motive;
+- assigning an objective legitimacy score to the victim;
+- treating an available political narrative as evidence that the actor used it;
+- treating publicity by one actor as proof that the same actor conducted the intrusion;
+- treating a new indictment as a new cyberattack;
 - treating severity as confidence;
 - treating manual fallback as no harm;
 - applying one facility's deepest effect to an entire cluster;
 - treating NCND as denial;
 - treating silence as proof;
 - treating no public attribution as no strategic relevance;
 - treating protective action as proof of secret attribution;
 - treating technical recovery as the end of downstream human harm;
 - treating data theft and record manipulation as the same thing;
 - treating civilian infrastructure involvement as automatic proof of a war crime;
 - treating state responsibility as individual criminal responsibility;
 - omitting credible rival explanations;
 - omitting negative findings;
 - failing to preserve source disagreement;
 - and ending the story when the institution restores service.

 ---